 Do not blame yourself– if you are having a spiritual experience like a Kundalini awakening, or a calling to be a shaman, or a near-death experience, or whatever the case may be- it is because of forces much larger than you and very likely predestined.
 So give yourself a bit of a break, empower yourself to understand what you are going through, and learn the appropriate tools to deal with and even thrive while navigating your world.

 If you are not in the throes of a state of spiritual emergency, or not experiencing a Kundalini awakening or other spiritual experiences know that spiritual emergency or a Kundalini awakening or a spiritual calling of any sort is not something most people would want if they knew the ramifications of the path.
 The grass truly is greener.
 It is wonderful to enhance yourself, to gain spiritual understanding, to meditate, to heal… I wish for everyone that they become more whole and gain more spiritual understanding in the course of their lifetimes.
-But to the countless people who email me asking how they can “start” or “trigger” a Kundalini awakening, know that if it supposed to happen it will.
+But to the countless people who email me asking how they can “start” or “trigger” a Kundalini awakening, know that if it is supposed to happen it will.
 Otherwise simply strive to be the most conscious person you can during the course of your lifetime.

 You can check out Mary Mueller Shutan’s books, including The Spiritual Awakening Guide, through Amazon and other booksellers.